Information for Participants

 You may still participate in this registry even if you do not wish to participate in these questionnaires.
 Please contact the registry if you do not wish to receive these questionnaires.

 How often will the registry contact me?

-If you have been identified to the registry as an eligible participant, the NGOR team will send you the letter of invitation and an information booklet.
+If you have been identified to the registry as an eligible participant, the NGOR team will send you a letter of invitation and an information booklet.
 In addition to this, you will receive a letter from the NGOR team about Ovarian Cancer Australia in the same envelope.

-Ovarian Cancer Australia is a patient advocacy group who are supporting the ovarian cancer pilot.
-The letter sent by the NGOR team about OCA is simply intended to inform you about the services and support available to you by Ovarian Cancer Australia.
+Ovarian Cancer Australia (OCA) is a patient advocacy group who are supporting the ovarian cancer pilot.
+The letter sent by the NGOR team about OCA is simply intended to inform you about the services and support available to you from Ovarian Cancer Australia.
 OCA does not receive any of your identifiable information from NGOR.
 This includes your name, personal details, medical information and decision to participate or not in the registry.
 And vice versa – if you contact OCA, they will not pass on any identifiable information to the NGOR team without your consent.

-You should not receive anything else from the NGOR team, until you are asked if you would like to receive questionnaires about your care.
+You should not receive anything else from the NGOR team until you are asked if you would like to receive questionnaires about your care.
 These questionnaires will not be sent to participants until after the pilot phase has been completed.
 You do not have to participate in these questionnaires, and you can still choose to participate in the registry even if you do not wish to do the questionnaires.

 What are the possible benefits of participating in the registry?

 The process of improving patient care for gynaecological cancers by comparing patient outcomes in this way is a long process.
 However, whilst you may not reap the benefits personally, it will help ensure that in the future, women across Australia will have access to the best possible treatments and care.

 What are the possible risks of participating in the registry?